wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    <tt>grep 'bash'</tt> filters out lines that do not contain the word "bash" in the response.

+   ## Input password

+1. To avoid being asked to enter your password on every run, add yourself to the <tt>sudoers</tt> file.
+I do not encourage the disabling of password requests by adding this line to sudoers before executing scripts:

+   <pre><strong>echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee -a /etc/sudoers
+   </strong></pre>

    ## Copy and paste invocation

-   I got sick of manually typing commands on each new instance, so I've written bash shell scripts that installs all that is needed to run on new MacOS or Linux terminal with a <strong>single command</strong>.
+   To avoid the toil and human error of manually typing commands on each new instance, I've written bash shell scripts that installs all that is needed to run on new MacOS or Linux terminal with a <strong>single command</strong>.

 1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" to turn this command line gray, then press command+C to copy: